 - The HPV vaccine protects against certain cancers and genital warts caused by the Human Papillomavirus.

-- Immunization against HPV is voluntary but strongly recommended by Peel Public Health.
+- The HPV vaccine is voluntary but strongly recommended by Peel Public Health.

-- Eligible students with a valid consent will be given two or three doses of the vaccine throughout the school year at school-based clinics.
+- Students will be given two or three doses of the vaccine throughout the school year at school-based clinics.